galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-4-compare/tutorial.md

 >
 {: .question}

-Hopefully, this has been illumating!
+Hopefully, this has been illuminating!
 Now let's try two other ways of inferring from a reference and see if it makes a difference.

 ## Like4like: Deconvolution of healthy samples with a healthy reference and diseased samples with a diseased reference

-> <hands-on-title> Like4like Inferrence </hands-on-title>
+> <hands-on-title> Like4like Inference </hands-on-title>
 >
 > 1. {% tool [MuSiC Compare](toolshed.g2.bx.psu.edu/repos/bgruening/music_compare/music_compare/0.1.1+galaxy4) %} with the following parameters:
 >    - In *"New scRNA Group"*: